paratreet/cluster-finding/README.md

 ### Example

-An example application(a simple graph program) is included in the `examples` directory.
+An example application (a simple graph program) is included in the `examples` directory.
 A more detailed documentation of the library usage and functionality will be added soon.

 ### Currently implemented features

 * Fully distributed asynchronous union-find algorithm
-* Simple path compression
+* Local and global path compression optimizations
 * Connected components identification & labelling
 * Threshold-based component pruning
-* Optimizations for tree path lengths and message latencies
+* Optimizations for tree path lengths and message aggregation